Young Sharks was featured in the Michigan News! Check out the entire story here and watch the video above.

 How Does the Young Sharks Program Work?

 Elementary school teachers participate in a professional development workshop that is co-facilitated by the authors of the Young Sharks curriculum.
 Those teachers who choose to adopt the curriculum in their classroom are provided with the complete set of lesson plans, student worksheets and activities, display boards, and support from the UM-Flint facilitators.
 Students in those classrooms form teams who generate business ideas in four categories: inventions, services, performing arts, and visual arts.
 Each team of student businesses creates a business pitch presentation and display board.
-Participating classrooms will select one winning business team to compete in the pitch competition on December 3rd, and all participating student businesses will display their presentation boards during the event.
-During the December 3rd event, all students will visit the displays and be present for the pitch competition.
-Community will also be invited to attend the event and will be encouraged to provide feedback to the student teams.
+Participating classrooms will select one winning business team to compete in the pitch competition and all participating student businesses will display their presentation boards during the event.

 For additional information, please contact Paula at email@example.com.